talum/talum.github.io/_posts/2017-09-09-querying-githubs-graphql-api.markdown

 setup steps, such as [creating a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) in order to authenticate.
 You'll also need to grant that access token certain scopes.

-When you're ready, it's time to query, and by query, I mean mess around with the explorer until you get something that resemble the data you want.
+When you're ready, it's time to query, and by query, I mean mess around with the explorer until you get something that resembles the data you want.

 I decided to start from a repository.
-After consulting some of the [schema](https://developer.github.com/v4/reference/object/repository/) documentations and more experimentation, I was able to form a query that would go from the repository (a node), grab a ref with the name of `master`, then leverage a `target`, in this case a Git object, and eventually use an inline fragment to extract some data about commits.
-From there, I started traversing the graph using edges and nodes, where edges are the connections between nodes and nodes are basically different resources, to grab all of the commits by this one individual.
+After consulting some of the [schema](https://developer.github.com/v4/reference/object/repository/) documentations and more experimentation, I was able to form a query that would go from the repository (a node), grab a ref (or branch) with the name of `master`, then leverage a `target`, in this case a Git object, and eventually use an inline fragment to extract some data about commits.
+Refs and branches aren't quite one and the same, but it was close enough for my purposes.

+From there, I started
+traversing the graph using edges and nodes, where edges are the connections between nodes and nodes are basically different resources, to grab all of the commits by this one individual.
 Full disclosure: I have not read all of